 Mr. Stevens looks forward to applying his rich independent school leadership experience for continued success of LPS’ rigorous and innovative programs.

 Ms. Emily Kim

-Ms. Kim brings decades of experience to her position as Assistant Director of LPS.
+Ms. Kim brings decades of experience to her position as Director of International Relations of LPS.
 Graduating from the Massachusetts College of Pharmacy in 1993, she worked in the pharmaceutical field for some 15 years.
 During that time, she devoted herself not only to her career, but also comprehensively to her own children’s education.
 Being a particularly involved and informed parent enabled her to learn a great deal about schools and the application process at each educational level.
 Interest in her own children’s education grew into a passion and proficiency in helping other students as well.

 Mr. Samuel Ko

 Sam began working at Lexington Prep School in March 2015 as an SAT instructor, where he also taught ACT, SSAT, and TOEFL; in May 2016, he took the position as academic director.
 Sam has prior experience teaching, working with (international) students, standardized testing, and college counseling.
 He has also worked abroad in Korea as an official SAT essay grader, and has worked as the editor for several, published standardized test books.
 Sam also has experience teaching middle and high school English, Math, and Spanish in the United States, and a variety of other subjects in South Korea, Bolivia, MIT, Bunker Hill Community College, and MATCH Public Charter High School.
 Sam graduated from Boston College cum laude in with a major in English at the College of Arts and Sciences and a major in Applied Psychology & Human Development at the Lynch School of Education; he graduated from Harvard with a master’s degree in Religion Literature, and Culture.
 Sam hopes that his experiences will be able to help and serve students from around the world who aspire to matriculate in the United States.